kballamark/LB-GP-based_WWnetwork_control/README.md

 This repository is a how-to documentation for the control toolchain designed in the work: "A Learning-based Approach Towards the Data-driven Predictive Control of Wastewater Networks – An Experimental Study".

-Project description:
-The abstract goes here.
+>The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.
 The abstract goes here.

 ![Smart Water Laboratory at Aalborg University for benchmarking the GP-MPC control algorithms.](./images/setup_scheme.PNG)